raindogdance/FAQ/whirlpool.md

 Yes, whirlpool must be running to keep mixing.

 ### What are the fees?

+Whirlpool is different than other CoinJoin services, in that you do not pay a volume based fee per anonymity set, but instead you pay a one time flat fee for an unlimited anonymity set.

+To put it simply, it costs the same in Pool Fees to cycle 1 BTC or 1000 BTC.
+Once the pool fee is paid, it costs nothing to continue cycling.
+With each cycle you gain a greater privacy advantage with a deeper anonymity set.

 You currently pay a one-off fee of 5% of the pool fee to start mixing a bitcoin UTXO (the Tx0).
 As long as you leave the UTXO in the mix your Anonymity set will increase at no additional cost.
 Note, this is 5% of the pool denomination not 5% of the amount being mixed, so 0.05 BTC pool is 0.0025 BTC fee regardless of how much is being mixed & 0.01 BTC pool is 0.0005 BTC fee.